-To arrange a special event or activity in this forest, you should contact the Recreation Manager, Forest Service NI at Inishkeen House.
+To arrange a special event or activity in this forest, contact the recreation manager at Inishkeen House.

 Such activities may include sporting events or educational visits.

 Occasionally there may be restricted access to parts of the forest to facilitate forest operations.
 Please adhere to safety advice on forest signs.

 About this forest